oliverbenee/hotciv/backlog.md

 ## DeltaCiv requirements.
 (Not implemented.
 Please refer to our mail-discussion from 18-09-2019 :-)

+* [] World layout.
+    * [] The world’s layout is that shown in Figure 36.1 on page 454.
+    * [] Red must have a city at position (8,12)
+    * [] and blue a city at (4,5).
+* [] Furthermore, it should be easy for programmers to write their own algorithms for generating a world layout to be used in DeltaCiv without any source code changes in the HotCiv production code.

 ## BUGS TO BE FIXED
 * [] Empty catch block in moveUnit() method.